hilaryrowe/documentation3/analysisTab/buildingKpiCharts.md

 ![](analysisTabChartOptions.png)

  2. On the Filter Bar, select the asset or assets and date range from the Asset Picker and Date Filter.
  3. Select an option from the Y Axis picker.
+A pop-out menu displays with available options.
+Use the slider bar to scroll and see all options.
+Options may vary from the image below, based on your configuration.

  ![](analysisTabYAxis.png)
- You can choose: Availability, Defects, OEE, Output, Performance, Quality, Total Cycle Count, or Unplanned Downtime.
-Use the pop-out menu's slider bar to view all the options.

  3. Select either Shift or Time from the X Axis picker.
+Options may vary based on your configuration.

  ![](analysisTabXAxis.png)